nerissa29/reading-notes/class3-02.md

 ### The Command Line

 According to [Ryans Tutorials: The Command Line!](https://ryanstutorials.net/linuxtutorial/commandline.php), a terminal/command line is a "text based interface to the system".
-It allows to enter commands by typing, and will give results back as text.
-It starts with a prompt, since I'm using Ubuntu, the prompt as I open it looks like this:
+It allows you to enter commands by typing, giving results as text.
+It starts with a prompt; since I'm using Ubuntu, the prompt as I open it looks like this:

 **issa29@DESKTOP-N7B8RN9:~$**

 Based on the image below, as stated in [Ryans Tutorials: The Command Line!](https://ryanstutorials.net/linuxtutorial/commandline.php):

-Line1 = the prompt **issa29@DESKTOP-N7B8RN9:~$**, followed by the command **ls**, and the command line **-l /home/issa29**, these three are separated by spaces. the command *ls* is used to list files, while *-l* is an *option* "used to modify the behaviour of the command[^1]".
+Line1 = the prompt **issa29@DESKTOP-N7B8RN9:~$**, followed by the command **ls**, and the command line **-l /home/issa29**; spaces separate these three. the command *ls* is used to list files, while *-l* is an *option* "used to modify the behavior of the command[^1]".

 Lines 2-5 = the output or the results after executing the command.

-Line 6 = back with the prompt again
+Line 6 = back with the prompt again.

 <img width="730" alt="image" src="https://user-images.githubusercontent.com/113204667/207963763-6d84b94f-4b4d-4c41-98b2-e38318cae298.png">